ringcentral/engage-voice-api-docs/docs/users/agents/agent-script.md

 #### That Special AWS Lambda Function

 Notice that GET request goes to an AWS server?
 This is our Lambda function to proxy the request to HubSpot.
-This example is more about how to use Engage Voice, but to make sure you are successful with the complete solution, I've included the code below.
+This example is more about how to use RingCX, but to make sure you are successful with the complete solution, I've included the code below.
 Just make sure to set your environment variables in AWS Lambda.

 | Key | Value|
 |-|-|